University of Sheffield: Faculty of Engineering

 The precursor to the Faculty of Engineering is the Sheffield Technical School established in the 1880s, which offered part-time and evening class programme to adults working in the steel industry.
 During 1917, departments of Electronic and Electrical Engineering, Civil and Structural Engineering and Mechanical Engineering were founded in response to the needs of the First World War.
 The departments provided training courses for injured and incapacitated soldiers, and manufactured inspection gauges and munition shells.
 The Faculty of Engineering has now over 6,700 students and 1,000 staff.
 Over 90% of the research from the department was rated as 4* (world-leading) or 3* (internationally excellent).

-Faculty of Medicine, Dentistry and Health
+Faculty of Health

-The Faculty of Medicine, Dentistry and Health is made up of four schools, including the Medical School, Health Sciences School, School of Clinical Dentistry and School of Health and Related Research (ScHARR).
-The Medical School is the oldest school of the university.
-It operated independently as the Sheffield School of Medicine until its mergers with Firth College and with Sheffield Technical School.
+The Faculty of Health is made up of three schools, which are the School of Applied Health, Nursing and Midwifery, the School of Clinical Dentistry, and the School of Medicine and Population Health (which includes the Medical School; the oldest school of the University).
+The Medical School operated independently as the Sheffield School of Medicine until its mergers with Firth College and with Sheffield Technical School.
 The Medical School is located next to the Royal Hallamshire Hospital, one of the Sheffield's teaching hospitals, and the school is associated with Sheffield Children's Hospital, Northern General Hospital, Weston Park Hospital and Charles Clifford Dental Hospital.
 It is one of 32 bodies entitled to award medical degrees in the United Kingdom by the General Medical Council (GMC), the body responsible for registering doctors to practise medicine as well as regulating medical education and training in the United Kingdom.